-Luckily, there are a few things you can do to fix dry cookie dough.
-Your cookies will be saved soon enough!
+Luckily, there are a few things you can do to fix dry cookie dough, and that’s what I’ll help you with!

 Why Is the Dough Dry?

-There are a few reasons why your cookie dough may be dry and crumbly rather than holding together in a nice ball.
-Figuring out why the dough is dry may help you determine how to fix it before you try to bake it.
+There are a few reasons why your cookie dough is dry and crumbly rather than holding together in a firm ball.

 1 – Not Enough Fat

-The most common reason for dry cookie dough is that there is not enough fat in the dough.
-Either the recipe itself didn’t call for enough fat or it was just measured incorrectly.
+The most common reason for dry cookie dough is not using enough fat.
+Either the recipe itself didn’t call for enough fat or you may’ve measured it incorrectly.

-Fat acts as a lubricant in cookie dough, greasing it up so that it is smooth and pliable.
+Fat acts as a lubricant for cookie dough, giving it its smooth and pliable texture.
 Without enough fat, the dry ingredients will not be sufficiently lubricated and may not bind together well.

 2 – Not Enough Liquid

-Some cookie dough recipes call for milk or water.
-If these were measured incorrectly or omitted, the cookie dough will be too dry.
-Double check the measurements of any liquid ingredients (including eggs and vanilla!) to see if one of them is lacking.
+Double-check the measurements of any liquid ingredients in the recipe (including eggs and vanilla!) to see if one of them is lacking.

-Over measuring the dry ingredients will be a cause for the cookie dough to become dry.
-Even something small like an extra ¼ cup of flour can be the culprit of dry cookie dough.
+Over-measuring the dry ingredients is enough reason for the dough to turn out dry.
+Even something small like an extra ¼ cup of flour can cause the issue.

 How to Moisten Dry Cookie Dough

-Now that you know why your cookie dough may have become dry, it is time to fix the problem!
-Let’s say goodbye to dry cookie dough and hello to soft, tender cookies.
+Now that you know why your cookie dough turns out dry, it’s time to fix the problem and say hello to soft, tender cookies!

 1 – Add Liquid

-If your cookie dough recipe already calls for a liquid such as milk, water, eggs or egg whites, start trying to moisten your dough by adding 1 teaspoon of the liquid at a time, mixing the dough briefly afterward.
+If your cookie dough recipe already calls for a liquid such as milk, water, eggs, or egg whites, add 1 teaspoon of the liquid at a time, then mix the dough briefly.

-If you need to add more than ¼ cup of liquid in order to soften the dough, you may have made a mistake in the recipe elsewhere as this much extra liquid may be means for concern.
-Add a little at a time, mix slowly and assess your dough results.
+If your dough doesn’t soften even after adding more than ¼ cup of liquid, you may have made a mistake in the recipe.
+Add a little at a time, mix slowly, and assess the results.

-This method also works well if your dough simply dried out in the fridge.
-Refrigerators suck water out of the dough so adding water or milk back in will help fix the problem that the fridge caused.
+You can do the same if your dough dries out after being stored in the fridge.
+Refrigerators suck water out of the dough, so adding water or milk back in will help fix the problem.

 2 – Add Some Fat

-Whatever fat is used in your recipe, butter, vegetable oil or Crisco, add 1 teaspoon of the fat to the dough and gently knead the fat in with your hands.
+Whatever fat is used in your recipe, butter, vegetable oil, or Crisco, add 1 teaspoon of it to the dough and gently knead it in with your hands.

-Using your hands to mix in the extra ingredient will prevent you from over mixing the dough, causing it to be tough, while also blending in the fat well.
+Using your hands to mix in the extra ingredient will prevent you from over-mixing the dough, which is a common cause of dry dough.

 3 – Use Your Hands

-If your dough looks just a little crumbly after being mixed, try using your hands to blend the dough rather than a spoon or paddle attachment on a stand mixer.
+If your dough looks like a crumbly mess after being mixed, use your hands to blend the dough rather than a spoon or a mixer attachment.

-Your hands can really help bring a dough together in a gentle way, without causing over mixing.
-You can also use your hands to scoop and form the cookie dough balls, pressing the dough together well.
+You can also use your hands to scoop and form the cookie dough balls, pressing the dough well together.

 4 – Let It Rest

-If you believe you over mixed your dough, the best idea is to let the dough rest.
-If the flour developed too much gluten while mixing, you need to let that gluten soften.
+If you believe you over-mixed your dough, your best chance to fix it is to let the dough rest.
+Overmixing the dough causes the flour to develop more gluten, and you need to let that gluten soften.

 Cover the dough and set it aside on the counter at room temperature for at least an hour.
 Then, scoop and bake the dough without mixing it again.
 The dough should be much softer after sitting.